-Federal Transportation Requirements Affecting State and Local Planning The Project is along a designated high-truck-volume corridor.
+The Project is along a designated high-truck-volume corridor.
 ODOT recognizes high-truck-volume corridors as crucial to the movement of goods.
+Identifying these

-Identifying these corridors allows ODOT to focus its investment, maintenance activities, and enforcement efforts.
-Assessment of Project Risks and Mitigation Strategies Potential risks and mitigation strategies to minimize the potential impact of those risks are summarized in Table 1.
+Assessment of Project Risks and Mitigation Strategies

+Potential risks and mitigation strategies to minimize the potential impact of those risks are summarized in Table 1.
 ODOT will continue to evaluate the potential Project risks and adjust the mitigation strategies as coordination and design advance.

 Table 1.
-Project Risk and Mitigation Strategies Project Risk (Probability of Occurrence) Mitigation Strategies Cost Increases (Moderate) ODOT has included the Project in its 8-year CWP and remains committed to adjusting the Project as needed to meet all RAISE Grant and statutory deadlines for funding obligation and expenditure.
-ODOT's construction estimates will contain a 20% contingency allowing for a margin of increase.
+Project Risk and Mitigation Strategies

+Project Risk (Probability of Occurrence) Mitigation Strategies Cost Increases (Moderate) ODOT has included the Project in its 8-year CWP and remains committed to adjusting the Project as needed to meet Multimodal Project Discretionary Grant and statutory deadlines for funding obligation and expenditure.
+ODOT's construction estimates will contain a 12% contingency for Phase 1 and a 15% contingency for Phase 2, allowing for a margin of increase.
 Public Consensus (Low) ODOT will continue its close coordination with the community as design advances.
-ODOT will acknowledge the public's support of the purpose and need of the Project to improve safety and provide additional connectivity and mobility, which will benefit the local community and tourists.
+ODOT will acknowledge the public's support of the purpose and need for the Project to improve safety and provide additional connectivity and mobility, which will benefit the local community and tourists.
 ODOT will finalize scope details to address stakeholder and community concerns and incorporate public comments.
 Utility Relocation and ROW- Acquisition (Low) ODOT will engage with residents and business owners to effectively address ROW challenges as the Project progresses.
 ODOT will continue to collaborate with the community to develop creative, community-driven solutions to meet the needs of roadway users and protect Hochatown's thriving business and economic growth.
-RAISE = Rebuilding American Infrastructure with Sustainability and Equity Technical Capacity As the Project sponsor, ODOT boasts decades of experience in managing the receipt and expenditure of federal transportation funds, demonstrating a long history of successfully delivering projects at a comparable scale.
-Committed to enhancing traffic conditions and safety on Oklahoma's bridges and roads, ODOT ensures the obligation of all required construction funding before advertising a project and again before awarding a construction contract.
-With a consistent contract growth of less than 3 percent, any additional costs are covered by other federal fund formulas or Oklahoma State Rebuilding Oklahoma Access and Driver Safety (ROADS) funds.
-Moreover, this Project aligns with ODOT's ongoing efforts to address safety and capacity improvements.
-ODOT effectively manages a substantial portfolio of federally funded projects within the ODOT 8-year CWP, an \$8.4 billion program that annually prioritizes projects based on available state and federal appropriations and that is currently receiving 55% federal funding.
-Specifically, ODOT has expertise in securing competitive federal grant funding, having successfully managed multiple large infrastructure projects funded in part by the U.S. Department of Transportation through programs such as Infrastructure For Rebuilding America (INFRA), RAISE, Better Utilizing Investments to Leverage Development (BUILD), the Competitive Highway Bridge